 Listener

-Split SDKs send impression data back to Split servers periodically and as a result of evaluating splits.
+Split SDKs send impression data back to Split servers periodically and as a result of evaluating feature flags.
 To additionally send this information to a location of your choice, define and attach an impression listener.

-The SDK sends the generated impressions to the impression listener right away.
+The SDK sends the generated impressions to the impression listener immediately.
 As a result, be careful while implementing handling logic to avoid blocking the main thread.
 As the second parameter, specify the size of the queue acting as a buffer (see the snippet below).

 If the impression listener is slow at processing the incoming data, the queue fills up and any subsequent impressions are dropped.